NishitRana2/PCA/README.md

 - `Implementation.ipynb` contains implementation of PCA from scratch.

-- `MNIST.ipynb` contains implementation of PCA using `scikit-learn` on Mnist Dataset.
+- `PCA step-by-step.ipynb` contains implementation of PCA using `scikit-learn` on Mnist Dataset.

 # What is PCA?